nbr0wn/parapart/README.md

 ## What is it not?
 Parapart is not intended to be a replacement for thingiverse, thangs, or any of the other excellent model repositories out there.
 Parapart is intended to be a repository of components for makers to use while building their fabulous projects, or for anyone with a 3D printer to quickly download and print that one type of hook that nobody makes.

+## How does it work?

-Parapart uses OpenSCAD's built-in customization handling as described in the wiki:
+Parapart uses a WebAssembly version of OpenSCAD,and OpenSCAD's built-in customization handling as described in the wiki:

 https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Customizer